 - Always use approved high-pressure air hoses with properly installed fittings that are not frayed or worn. - A cold air lance is supplied. - For the 47900N, the engine RPM will increase to full RPM once the material temperature reaches 275°F (135°C) or if the compressor is switched to the "ON" position. - If the compressor is not needed, turn off the toggle switch in the control box (labeled compressor). - The compressor is operated hydraulically and runs continuously.
-When air is not being discharged, the compressor automatically reduces the air output to a minimum. - There is an intentional air leak at the air muffler that provides lubrication of the compressor. - Do not replace the air muffler with aftermarket parts as damage will occur to the compressor. - The PN 47900N equipped with the 100 CFM air compressor used in high elevations. - The engine de-rates itself to produce cleaner emissions when the machine is above 3280 ft (1000 meters) elevation by 7%, 6561 ft (2000 meters) elevation by 10% and 9842 ft (3000 meters) elevation by 15%.
-Since the engine loses some of its power, you may not be able to run the compressor while the machine is heating, agitating and pumping sealant.
-If the compressor is used above that elevation, the engine will most likely stall.
-If the engine stalls, turn off the compressor, turn off the burner power switch, re-start the engine, turn on the burner power switch and continue use without the air compressor. - For PN 47900N equipped with the 100 CFM air compressor, comes equipped with an air safety shut off valve.
+When air is not being discharged, the compressor automatically reduces the air output to a minimum. - There is an intentional air leak at the air muffler that provides lubrication of the compressor. - Do not replace the air muffler with aftermarket parts as damage will occur to the compressor. - The PN47900N is equipped with the 100 CFM compressor and a clean burning diesel engine that reduces power at very high elevations to meet emissions requirements.
+This machine has been fully tested with all systems active at max load at an elevation of 9200ft with no issues.
+If you are operating this machine at an elevation above 9200ft, it is possible the reduced engine power required for emissions compliance may not be sufficient to run all systems at max load at the same time.
+If this occurs, you can run the machine without using the compressor.
+You can also try running the material tank less than 1⁄2 full and allow extra time for melting the material fully - this will reduce the load contributed by the mixer to the engine. - For PN 47900N is equipped with the 100 CFM air compressor and comes with an air safety shut off valve.
 In the event of a hose rupture, this valve will significantly reduce the air flow to prevent injuries from a failing hose.
 This valve will also trigger if the compressor is started without the hose and wand connected.
 To reset valve, shut off compressor toggle switch for 30 seconds, then turn on the compressor.